hexinfra/gorox/hemi/README.md

   * classic/  - Place official components,
   * contrib/  - Place community contributed components,
-  * hemicar/  - A prototype application used to develop Hemi,
+  * hemicar/  - A prototype program used to develop Hemi,
   * library/  - Place general purpose libraries,
   * procmgr/  - A process manager for programs using Hemi,
   * toolkit/  - Place useful commands,
-  * website/  - The official website application.
+  * website/  - A program that hosts the official website.

 How to use